GLOBAL MARKETS-Dollar slides on data, U.S. growth forecast; oil up

 * Rightside Group -on January 20, 2017, co announced an organizational restructuring and cost reduction plan in connection with merger transaction

-* Dollar off, T-yields slip after retail sales miss (Updates prices, adds comment)
+* U.S. dollar slides, T-yields fall after retail sales miss (Updates prices, adds comment, IMF forecasts)

 By Rodrigo Campos

-NEW YORK, April 14 The U.S. dollar fell sharply on Tuesday, weighed by mixed retail sales data and economic growth predictions, while crude rose after a surprise drop in forecasts for U.S. shale oil production.
+NEW YORK, April 14 The U.S. dollar tumbled on Tuesday, weighed down by mixed retail sales data and economic growth predictions, while crude rose after a surprise drop in forecasts for U.S. shale oil production.

-Energy shares buoyed stocks on Wall Street, with investors also focused on U.S. corporate earnings and the data miss.
+Stocks edged up on Wall Street, boosted by energy shares, with investors also focused on U.S. corporate earnings and the data miss.
 A lower full-year earnings forecast from Johnson & Johnson due to the impact of dollar strength kept gains in check.

 Angst over the stronger dollar added to a list of concerns throughout the first quarter that have lowered estimates on corporate earnings.